5 reasons to enter your business into awards

 This month seems to be award season everywhere.
 But don't think it is too late to consider entering your business.

 There are many different types of awards from international industry awards to local business awards.
 Some awards can be expensive to enter, whilst others are free so it is always worth asking before you commit.
+You can save money through taking advantage of early bird entries too.

 If you're considering entering your business into an award, then do some research first.
 Have a look to see what awards you can enter on a national and industry level and make a note of the deadlines.
 Look through ALL the award categories and read the entry criteria to check you're eligible to participate.